canonical/microk8s/README.md

 ```

 ### My log collector is not collecting any logs.
-By default docker container logs are located in `/var/lib/docker/containers/{id}/{id}-json.log` but microk8s is packaged with snap and it uses it's own docker.
-So the logs are located in `/var/snap/microk8s/common/var/lib/docker/containers/{id}/{id}-json.log`.
+By default container logs are located in `/var/log/pods/{id}`.
 You have to mount this location in your log collector for that to work.
 Following is an example diff for [fluent-bit](https://raw.githubusercontent.com/fluent/fluent-bit-kubernetes-logging/master/output/elasticsearch/fluent-bit-ds.yaml):

 ```diff
 @@ -36,6 +36,9 @@